pallets-eco/flask-social/docs/index.rst

 .. module:: flask_social

-Flask-Social provides OAuth provider login and APIs for your web application via Flask-Security and Flask-Oauth.
+Flask-Social is a Flask extension that aims to add simple OAuth provider integration for Flask-Security

 Contents